 Violent video games are theorized to cause aggressive and violent behavior (Anderson et al., 2010).
-However, there is debate regarding how large this effect is and whether the effect is caused by violent content rather than some confound.
-Evidence from meta-analysis suggests that the effect of violent games on aggressive behavior has been overestimated through some combination of publication bias and/or questionable research practices (Ferguson & Kilburn, 2010; Hilgard, Engelhardt, & Rouder, 2017).
+However, there is debate regarding the size of this effect and whether it is caused by violent content rather than some confound.
+Evidence from meta-analysis suggests that the effect of violent games on aggressive behavior has been overestimated through some combination of publication bias and questionable research practices (Ferguson & Kilburn, 2010; Hilgard, Engelhardt, & Rouder, 2017).
 Other researchers have suggested that observed changes in aggressive behavior may not be caused by the games’ violent content, but rather by confounds such as competition or pace of action (Adachi & Willoughby, 2011; Elson, Breuer, Van Looy, Kneer, & Quandt, 2015).

 A related controversy in the causes of aggression concerns 2D:4D digit ratio.
 2D:4D, the ratio of the lengths of the index and ring fingers, is theorized to index prenatal testosterone exposure (CITATION NEEDED).
 As such an index, it is thought to be associated with aggressive behavior.
 However, evidence for this account has been inconsistent.
-Meta-analysis has found that there is no relationship between 2D:4D and aggression in females and only a small relationship in males (r = -.06, (Hönekopp & Watson, 2011)).
+Meta-analysis has found that there is no relationship between 2D:4D and aggression in females and only a small relationship in males (r = -.06; Hönekopp & Watson, 2011).
 Proponents of the 2D:4D hypothesis of aggression have suggested the effects of 2D:4D may be moderated by context, only predicting aggressive behavior in aggressive situations (Millet, 2011).

 These circumstances highlight the need for violent-game experiments with large sample sizes, transparently reported outcomes, and a methodology that can rule out potential confounds.
-In this experiment, we report a data collection of 446 subjects with preregistered sample size and methods using a modified-game paradigm that allows games to differ in violence alone.
+In this experiment, we report data collected from 446 subjects with preregistered sample size and methods using a modified-game paradigm that allows games to differ in violence alone.
 Additionally, we test whether 2D:4D ratio predicts aggression in a sample of males who are provoked and given an opportunity to aggress.
 This experiment thereby provides a relatively precise estimate of the effects of game violence, game difficulty, and 2D:4D ratio on aggressive behavior.

-Violent video games
+Violent Video Games

 Violent video games are hypothesized to cause increases in aggression through a number of causal pathways.
 These include the activation of aggressive thoughts, the operant and observational learning of aggressive scripts, increased processing of ambiguous cues as hostile, desensitization to suffering through repeated exposure to violence, increased arousal, and activation of hostile affect.
-Effect sizes have been reported as being consistent with typical effect sizes in social psychology (r = .21, Anderson et al., 2010; r = .19, (Greitemeyer & Mügge, 2014)) and practically meaningful based on their putative implications for public health.
+Effect sizes have been reported as being consistent with typical effect sizes in social psychology (r = .21, Anderson et al., 2010; r = .19; Greitemeyer & Mügge, 2014) and practically meaningful based on their putative implications for public health.
 Accordingly, professional societies have released public statements on the harmful effects of violent media (American Academy of Pediatrics Council on Communications and Media, 2009; American Psychological Association Task Force on Violent Media, 2005).

 Besides the policy implications of a link between violent video games and aggressive behavior, such research has broad scientific utility.
 Because one cannot expose participants to actual violence in the laboratory, brief play of violent video games is often used as a proxy.
 Because of the usefulness of this proxy, much of what is known about theories and laboratory measures of aggression is based on evidence from experiments using violent game manipulations.
 For example, the validity of the word completion test (e.g., the tendency to complete MU__ER as MURDER instead of MUTTER) as a measure of aggressive thoughts is said to be supported by evidence from experiments involving violent games or violent song lyrics (Anderson et al., 2004; Anderson, Carnagey, & Eubanks, 2003); see (Bushman, 2017))

-Difficult video games
+Difficult Video Games